Shrinkage Methods for Treatment Choice: The decision problem

 Because $\hat{\theta}_k$ is consistent and asymptotically normal under some weak conditions, we assume that $\hat{\theta}_1, \ldots, \hat{\theta}_K$ are independently distributed and

 where $\sigma_k$ is the standard deviation of $\hat{\theta}_k$.
 We assume that $\sigma_k$ is known.
 In practice, we can only construct a consistent estimator for $\sigma_k$.
-This assumption can be viewed as an asymptotic approximation and is consistent with the argument in \cite{hirano2009asymptotics}.
-The authors show that a simple Gaussian statistical model can approximate a statistical model for analyzing treatment rules in large samples.
+This assumption can be approximately justified by the asymptotic normality.
+If $\hat{\theta}_k$ has the asymptotic normality, the distribution of $\hat{\theta}_k$ is approximated by $N(\theta_k,\sigma_k^2)$.
 Because the treatment effect can vary with observable individual characteristics, we allow $\theta_k$ to vary across the covariates.